 WRITTEN KNOWLEDGE TESTS

-There are three (3) tests that make up the core testing for a CDL.
+Three (3) tests make up the core testing for a CDL.
 These tests are included in the $52.00 license application fee.
 Each test may be taken up to two (2) times before a second test fee of $26.00 will be required.

 - Combination – This test is only taken by those applying for a Class A CDL.
 Involves details between a combination vehicle such as a tractor and trailer.
 The combination test is 30 questions.

 - Air Brakes – This test is optional and can be taken by applicants for a Class A, B, or C CDL.
 Applicants will need to take this test if they are planning on driving a vehicle equipped with air brakes.
-If an applicant does not take the written knowledge test and complete a driving skills test in an air brake-equipped vehicle, they will have an ‘L’ restriction which restricts the driver to driving a commercial motor vehicle not equipped with air brakes.
+If an applicant does not take the written knowledge test and complete a driving skills test in an air brake-equipped vehicle, they will have an ‘L’ restriction restricting the driver to driving a commercial motor vehicle not equipped with air brakes.
 The air brake written knowledge test is 25 questions.

-Taking endorsement tests are optional.
+Taking endorsement tests is optional.
 Each endorsement is $9.00 for two (2) written knowledge tests.
 Additional two (2) test chances are $9.00.

 DRIVING SKILLS TEST

-Driving skills testing consists of three (3) separate tests.
-The pre-trip, basic skills, and road test.
+Driving skills testing consists of three (3) separate tests: the pre-trip, basic skills, and road test.
 An examiner with the Driver License Division can administer these tests for $78.00 (2 attempts) and $52.00 for retakes.
 You are required to complete the requirements for the Entry-Level Driver Training (ELDT) prior to scheduling a driving skills test.
-For testing with the Driver License Division, you will be required to provide your own vehicle that is registered and road-ready.
-An applicant can seek out a Third Party Tester to administer the driving skills test.
+For testing with the Driver License Division, you will be required to provide your registered and road-ready vehicle.
+An applicant can seek out a Third-Party Tester to administer the driving skills test.
 Many Third-Party Testers may provide a vehicle for you to test in.